Who we are and what we do

 Legal Services represents the Commissioner in court and provides legal advice on investigations, and legislative and administrative matters.
 It closely monitors the range of cases having potential litigation ramifications.
 It also provides investigators with reference tools on the evolving technicalities of the case law.

 The Complaints Resolution and Compliance Branch investigates complaints about the processing of access requests, conducts dispute resolution activities and makes formal recommendations to institutions, as required.
-It also assesses federal institutions’ compliance with their obligations and carries out systemic investigations and analysis.

 Corporate Services provides strategic corporate leadership in the areas of human resources and financial management, communications, internal audit, and information management and technology.
-It conducts our external relations with, among others, Parliament, governments and the media.
+It conducts our relations with, among others, Parliament, governments and the media.
 It also manages our access to information and privacy function.